MS Program in Computer Science: FAQs

 However, here are the basics:

-of this within 5 years.
+- All of the above must be completed within 5 years.

 Q: How can I get involved in research?

 The best way is to find a professor whose

 coincide with yours.
 Often this will be a

 professor whom you have gotten to know during a class.
 You can contact the

 you can find a project of mutual interest.
 The project can be done for credit,

 as an independent

 study, if you and the professor agree and the Director of Graduate Studies